On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Introduction

 \subsection{Contributions}

-The main contributions are highlighted below: \begin{itemize} \item We first provide a global linear convergence result with an explicitly computable rate for \(\ngiant\) for a sufficiently small step size $\eta$.
-In a similar vein to \cite{li_na_gradient_tracking}, utilizing a linear convergence result for a damped Newton algorithm, we establish a linear inequality for a three-dimensional system consisting of the norms of consensus error, gradient tracking error and the optimality gap error.
-We show that the linear convergence rate is explicitly given by the spectral radius of an associated $3 \times 3$ matrix dependent on the step size $\eta$, Lipschitz continuity ($L$) and strong convexity parameter ($\mu$) of the local cost functions, and the spectral norm ($\sigma$) of the doubly-stochastic consensus matrix of the underlying graph connecting the nodes. \item We also provide an explicit (albeit conservative) upper bound on the step size below which \(\ngiant\) is guaranteed to converge linearly (i.e. the aforementioned spectral radius is less than $1$). \item Finally, we derive a mixed linear-quadratic inequality based upper bound for the optimality gap norm, under the condition that the error due to Hessian approximation is sufficiently small.
-Exploring this result further, we argue that under a small step-size $\eta$ assumption, the gradient-tracking and consensus error norms decay much faster than the optimality gap error, and asymptotically as the algorithm approaches the optimum, \(\ngiant\) displays a network-independent approximate local linear convergence rate of $1-\eta$, which explains {\em analytically} the superior convergence rate of \(\ngiant\) compared to its first-order counterparts.

-\item We illustrate the above findings through a distributed logistic-regression example with a reduced CovType dataset over regular expander type and Erd\H{o}s–R\'enyi random graphs with varying degrees of connectivity.

-\end{itemize} Furthermore, we refer the readers to \cite{alessio_net_giant} for a thorough comparison of \(\ngiant\) with other state-of-the-art fully distributed second-order algorithms.
+Our main contributions are highlighted below. \begin{itemize}[leftmargin=*, label = \(\circ\)] \item We first provide a global linear convergence result with an explicitly computable rate for \(\ngiant\) for a sufficiently small step size $\eta$.
+This is achieved in a similar vein to \cite{li_na_gradient_tracking}, by establishing a linear inequality for a three-dimensional system consisting of the norms of consensus error, gradient tracking error, and the optimality gap error.
+We show that the linear convergence rate is explicitly given by the spectral radius of an associated $3 \times 3$ matrix dependent on the step size $\eta$, Lipschitz continuity ($L$) and strong convexity parameter ($\mu$) of the local cost functions, and the spectral norm ($\sigma$) of the doubly-stochastic consensus matrix of the underlying graph connecting the nodes. \item We also provide an explicit (albeit conservative) upper bound on the step size below which \(\ngiant\) is guaranteed to converge linearly (i.e., the aforementioned spectral radius is less than $1$). \item Finally, we derive a mixed linear-quadratic inequality-based upper bound for the optimality gap norm, under the condition that the error ($\gamma$) due to the Hessian approximation is sufficiently small.
+Exploring this result further, we prove a local asymptotic convergence rate of $\left(1 - \eta(1-\frac{\gamma}{\mu})\right)$ as the algorithm approaches the optimum, and an associated less conservative upper bound on the stepsize, which {\em analytically} explains the superior convergence rate of \(\ngiant\) compared to its first-order counterparts. \end{itemize} We illustrate the above findings through a distributed logistic-regression example with a reduced CovType dataset over regular expander-type and Erd\H{o}s–R\'enyi random graphs with varying degrees of connectivity.
+Furthermore, we refer the readers to \cite{alessio_net_giant} for a thorough comparison of \(\ngiant\) with other state-of-the-art fully distributed second-order algorithms.